Hidden Gems in CF2018, part 3 – Security, Performance, and the PMT

 - Many other more typical CFML functions also faster

 - Admin “Cache web server path” feature enhanced

 - Also caching of cf mappings/custom tags, and cfcs when implementing an interface

 I leave it as an exercise for the reader to read the performance brief to learn more about these changes and the implications of enabling/leveraging them.
 Here is one example screenshot from the whitepaper, depicting performance improvements as observed in testing of various CFML framework samples.

 The last new feature I will discuss in this Part 3 on CF2018 hidden gems is the new monitoring solution provided with CF2018, the Performance Monitoring toolset, or PMT.
 This also is a VERY substantial toolset, which would be worthy of many blog posts–and indeed Adobe has written many, as well as provided ample documentation of the PMT.
 Rather than repeat what those resources offer, I will point you to those resources and share a few thoughts to help you get started, like I did above regarding the Lockdown tool.

 To be clear, the PMT replaces the CF Enterprise Server Monitor which had been introduced in CF8 and which is no longer available in CF2018 (and the PMT can only be used to monitor CF2018, not any earlier CF versions).
 Some great news is that the PMT is NOT limited to monitoring only CF2018 Enterprise only: it can monitor CF2018 Standard (as well as developer and trial) editions.

-The PMT is also a tool that one would typically install on a machine separate from the CF instance being monitored, and it stores its information in a Redis datastore that is implemented when the PMT is installed.
+The PMT is also a tool that one would typically install on a machine separate from the CF instance being monitored, and it stores its information in an ElasticSearch datastore that is implemented when the PMT is installed.